TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

 A :php:`\TYPO3\CMS\Core\Resource\FileReference` basically
-represents a usage of a File in a specific location, e.g. as an image attached to a content element ("tt_content") record.
+represents a usage of a File in a specific location, for example as an image attached to a content element ("tt_content") record.
 A FileReference always references a real, underlying File, but can add context-specific information such as a caption text for an image when used at a specific location.